ubern-mia/MIALab/docs/ubelix.rst

 .. important::
-   If you require additional Python packages later in your project you can add them to your :bash:`requirements.txt` file and re-execute step 5 - 7 in the previous procedure.
+   If you require additional Python packages later in your project you can add them to your :bash:`requirements.txt` file and re-execute the steps 2 - 3 and 5 - 7 in the previous procedure.

 Transfer Large-Size Data from UBELIX to your Local Machine